Enginamics/disaster_response_pipeline/README.md

 This GitHub repository consists of the following main files and folders:

 - ./app
+    - ./templates: folder which includes the html templates for the web application
+    - **run.py**: Python script which starts and runs the web application

 - ./data
-    - **process_data.py**: Python script which serves as the ETL pipeline for the project.
+    - **process_data.py**: Python script which realizes the ETL pipeline for the project.

 - ./models
+    - **train_classifier.py**: Python script which realizes the ML pipeline for the project

+- ./tools
+    - **tokenizer.py**: Python script used to tokenize text

 - requirements.txt
     - This file specifies the dependencies used by the project (see chapter [Installing](#installing) for more details)